zAfLu/Timer/README.md

 * Additional various requirements for some modules

 **Problems?**
-* If you have trouble goto our [WIKI] (https://github.com/Zipcore/Timer/wiki) / [FAQ] (https://github.com/Zipcore/Timer/wiki/FAQ) page first.
-* You can also use our install serive provided by Rop if you want to be sure the timer is installed correctly.
-* If you have still no clue you can ask for help [here] (https://github.com/Zipcore/Timer/issues/new).
+* If you have still no clue you can ask for help [here] (https://github.com/0blu/Timer/issues/new).

 //////////////////////////////
 /////INSTALL INSTRUCTIONS/////